 - Create local content.
 Your website should have content that’s geared toward local customers.
 Putting a little focus on the community where you do business can help people find your website and show that you’re a valued part of the community.

 - Standardize your NAP listings.
 Most businesses appear in many online directories, including both local business directories and industry-specific ones.
 Conduct a complete review of your listings and make sure that your business name, address, and phone number (that’s the NAP listing) are identical.
-Even a small difference, like using Ave instead of Avenue, can dilute your web presence.
+At one point, even a small difference, like using Ave instead of Avenue, could have an impact, but it seems to be the search engines have smartened up, and that doesn't matter at this point.

 Focusing on local SEO can make a huge difference in the amount and quality of your web traffic.